MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

 ## Quick segments

-In addition to the segment builder, there's another path for creating segments in Customer Insights.
+In addition to the segment builder, there's another path for creating segments.
 Quick segments let you build simple segments with a single operator quickly and with instant insights.

 1. On the **Segments** page, select **New** > **Quickly create from**.